SciGno/gizmo/README.md

 You can find more examples in the example folder.

 ## TODO
-- Incorporate the ability to use a Gremlin laguage driver.
+- Incorporate the ability to use a Gremlin language driver.